PolyPhyHub/PolyPhy-Website/docs/source/index.rst

         **Tutorials**
         ^^^^^^^^^^

-        Tutorials provides in-depth information on the key concepts of PolyPhy with useful background information and explanation.
+        Tutorials provide in-depth information on the core concepts of PolyPhy with convenient background information and explanation.

         +++

-        .. button-ref:: tutorials
+        .. button-ref:: tutorials/index
             :expand:
             :color: warning
             :click-parent: